 What are figs?

 Figs are technically inverted flowers that store their pollen inside the fruit (isn’t nature cool?!).
 Native to the Mediterranean region and Southwest Asia, figs flavor has been described as kind of a honey-taste with hints of berry.
 And of course, they give a crunchy-crisp texture from the seeds.
 There are several types of figs, but the Black Mission Fig is probably the easiest to find when in season.
 I’ve also used striped Tiger figs in the Fig Coffee Cake with equal success.
+The key is to chop them finely for the recipe.

 Why is it called Coffee Cake?